 The App Store is Ruled by Anti-Competitive Policies

-Apple uses its control of the iOS operating system to favor itself by controlling the products and features that are available to consumers.
+Apple uses its control of the iOS operating system to favor itself by controlling the products and features available to consumers.
 Apple requires equipment manufacturers to limit options, forces developers to sell through its App Store, and even steals ideas from competitors.
-Below outlines two case studies from Tile and Kindle that illustrate these monopolist behaviors.
+Below outlines a case study from Tile that illustrates these monopolist behaviors.

 Case Study: Tile

-In its usual refrain against similar complaints, Apple responded that its anticompetitive behavior is justified by a concern for consumer privacy.
+In its usual refrain against similar complaints, Apple responded a concern for consumer privacy justifies its anti-competitive behavior.
 However, it’s widely known that Apple pays close attention to privacy when it serves its competitive interest to do so.
 And not so much when it doesn’t.

 A perfect example of Apple’s abuse of its market dominance to eliminate competition is its new Find My Network.
 Couched as a pro-competitive concession, Apple recently announced it will allow companies to access Find My Network data to the same extent as Apple.
 Yet again, the details prove that Apple has ulterior motives.

-Buried within the Find My Network rules is the requirement that access to Find My Network data requires the use of the Find My app to the exclusion of competing apps like Tile.
-Apple will also own the relationship with the Tile or competing app customer.
-Clearly the Find My Network move was aimed at eradicating competition at the app level while simultaneously bolstering Find My.
+Buried within the Find My Network rules is the requirement that access to Find My Network data requires the Find My app to exclude competing apps like Tile.
+Apple will also own the relationship with the Tile or competing app customers.
+Clearly, the Find My Network move was aimed at eradicating competition at the app level while simultaneously bolstering Find My.